xasc/tree-sitter-t32/README.md

 ## Mirrors

-This repository is mirrored to https://gitlab.com/xasc/tree-sitter-t32.
+This repository is mirrored to https://gitlab.com/xasc/tree-sitter-t32 and https://github.com/xasc/tree-sitter-t32.
 The main repository is https://codeberg.org/xasc/tree-sitter-t32.

 ## Contributing